 Gluten-free products received less attention than in previous years, perhaps owing to their transition from a healthy living niche to mainstream fare.
 Their appeal has reached beyond people with allergens or intolerance as gluten-free fare has become part of a healthy lifestyle for many.

 Hemp – the nutritious, protein-packed, non-psychoactive version – was one of the new kids on the block.
 Its nutty tasting seeds featured in many novel hemp-based products, owing to Australian legalisation last year that allowed it in foods.

-“This is very exciting as it is a complete protein source with a natural health halo,” says King.
+“This is very exciting as it is a complete protein source with a natural health halo,” says Nikki.
 She thinks that we can expect to see more hemp protein powders, fortified foods and beverages.